Uppukandam Brothers: Plot

-The story begins with Chacko (NF Varghese), a man who unknowingly becomes an informer for Ananthan Pillai (Rajan P. Dev), a powerful and influential figure involved in illegal activities.
+The story begins with Chacko, a man who unknowingly becomes an informer for Ananthan Pillai, a powerful and influential figure involved in illegal activities.
 When Ananthan discovers Chacko's betrayal, he brutally murders him.

-Heartbroken and seeking justice, Chacko's son (Vijaykumar) turns to the Uppukandam Brothers, consisting of five brothers namely, Kariachan (Captain Raju), Sevichan (Babu Antony), Paulachan (Mohan Raj), Josekutty (Jagadish), Thankachan (Baiju).
+Heartbroken and seeking justice, Chacko's son turns to the Uppukandam Brothers, consisting of five brothers namely, Kariachan, Sevichan, Paulachan, Josekutty, Thankachan.
 The Uppukandam brothers, known for their unwavering loyalty and sense of honor, take up the cause as their own.

 The film then follows the Uppukandam brothers as they embark on a dangerous mission to bring Ananthan Pillai to justice.
 Their path is fraught with challenges, as they face numerous obstacles and confrontations with Ananthan's henchmen.

 A significant portion of the film is dedicated to showcasing the exceptional courage, humour, family bond and bravery of the Uppukandam brothers.
 Their actions become legendary, earning them both respect and fear in the community.

 The climax of the film is the final showdown between the Uppukandam brothers and Ananthan Pillai.
 In a thrilling and action-packed sequence, the brothers confront their nemesis and ultimately deliver justice for Chacko.